 The dosing and administration of Xeljanz is one of the central issues in the Xeljanz lawsuits that have been filed against the drug's manufacturer, Pfizer.
 The risks of developing the severe side effects of Xeljanz, which include pulmonary embolism, liver damage, and cancer, seem to increase dramatically at higher doses.
-However, these risks are not adequately mentioned on the warning label for Xeljanz.
-As a result, Xeljanz lawsuits have been filed to recover compensation for losses and injuries suffered by victims.
+However, these risks were not adequately mentioned on the warning label for Xeljanz.
+It was only in July of 2019 that the FDA ordered Pfizer to include a black box warning on the drug, which many believe is still inadequate. to As a result, Xeljanz lawsuits have been filed to recover compensation for losses and injuries suffered by victims.

 The defective drug attorneys at the Shouse Law Office can help victims file a Xeljanz lawsuit and pursue the compensation they need before the statute of limitations has run its course.
 In this article they delve into: